maitria/alpha/README.md

 # alpha
 A place for people new to Clojure and new to web apps to learn how Clojure web apps work.
-I  &mdash; @onealexharms &mdash; made it &mdash; with much help from @eraserhd/Jason &mdash; because I wanted to really get it.
+I  &mdash; Alex &mdash; made it &mdash; with much help from Jason &mdash; because I wanted to really get it.
 But I like to share.
 So.

 ## What?
 I intend this as a kata &mdash; for me &mdash; to repeat until it's second nature.
 You play how you want. :)